The best tips and tricks to travel safely in Southern Africa

 DRINK THE TAP WATER (JUST CHECK FIRST), EAT THE FOOD

 Despite what you may thing, you can drink the tap water in southern African countries like South Africa and Namibia (apart from some rural areas).
 The further north you go you’ll need to start dropping some iodine tablets in (or boiling the water) just to be safe.
-We do recommend staying clear of bottled water, purely due to the amount of plastic waste which is dumped by the roadsides.
+We do recommend staying clear of bottled water (use this Water2Go bottle instead!), purely due to the amount of plastic waste which is dumped by the roadsides.
 Plastic waste and recycling is big problem in Africa.

 When it comes to food, Africa is the only region that neither of us have ended up with food poisoning in before - the quality and prep standards are that good.
 Or our guts had got really strong by that stage!